Morugar/Laravel-Cloud-Storage-API/README.md

 - Required only Laravel and php 8.0 or greater

-- Realization using Bearer token
+- Realization using tokens auth

 - Example of web-app that use this api you can find on 'web-app' branch

-- Example of DB you can find on 'data' branch
+ - Dump of DB and Postman Collection you can find in 'data' folder

+ ### In future, I have a plan to make realization using Bearer Tokens.
+ ### This API was made in hurry, so it can have some shortcomings
 ------------
 ## How to start